ic-labs/django-icekit/docs/topics/docker.rst

 Docker Cloud commands
 ---------------------

-The following commands can be run on a terminal in ICEkit's Django `docker cloud`_ container.
+The following commands can be run on a terminal in GLAMkit's Django `docker cloud`_ container.
 First run ``entrypoint.sh bash`` to set up the environment.